 Different Hikes and the Boots You need

 The listed hiking boots and shoes do cover a lot of different areas.
-From lightweight hiking boots, that are great for a short walk in the woods, to models, which whom You can conquer even the most difficult trails.
+From lightweight hiking boots, that are great for a short walk in the woods, to models, which whom You can conquer even the most difficult trails that are ideal for hiking beginners.

 Which shoes You need depends on the kind of hiking You are looking forward to.
 Here are three typical hikes and the suitable footwear.